 Capitalized offering costs are costs directly attributable to the Company's shelf registration statement and equity offerings.
-For the fiscal year ended June 30, 2015, these costs were related to the Company's IPO.
-As of June 30, 2017 and 2016, \$108 of costs directly attributable to the Company's shelf registration statement and equity offerings were capitalized as prepaid assets.
+As of June 30, 2018 and 2017, \$80 and \$108 of costs directly attributable to the Company's shelf registration statement and equity offerings were capitalized as prepaid assets.
 Upon closing of the offerings, these costs are netted against the proceeds and, as such, are reclassified into additional paid in capital.
-For the fiscal year ended June 30, 2017 and 2016, the Company incurred no offering costs.
-Remaining costs attributable to the Company's shelf registration statement will be netted against the proceeds of future offerings under the shelf registration statement based on the number of shares sold in the offering and total number of shares available for issuance under the shelf registration statement.
+For the fiscal year ended June 30, 2018, the Company netted \$650 against the proceeds of future offerings under the shelf registration statement based on the number of shares sold in the offering and total number of shares available for issuance under the shelf registration statement.
 Refer to Note 12 for additional information regarding the Company's equity offerings.